Josh McCown: 2018

 On March 13, 2018, McCown signed a one-year, $10 million contract to remain with the Jets.
 During training camp and the subsequent preseason, McCown competed with Teddy Bridgewater and rookie Sam Darnold for the starting job.
-Eventually, Darnold was named the team's starter after Bridgewater was traded to the New Orleans Saints, solidifying McCown's role as the primary backup going into the 2018 season.
-With Darnold inactive due to a right foot injury, McCown started in Week 10 against the Buffalo Bills, where he finished with 135 passing yards and two interceptions as the Jets lost 10–41.
-Following a bye week, the Jets played against the New England Patriots in Week 12, where McCown finished with 276 passing yards, a touchdown, and an interception as the Jets lost 13–27.
-During Week 13 against the Tennessee Titans, McCown finished with 128 passing yards and an interception as the Jets lost 22–26.
+Eventually, Darnold was named the team's starter after Bridgewater was traded to the Saints, solidifying McCown's role as the primary backup going into the 2018 season.
+With Darnold inactive due to a right foot injury, McCown started in Week 10 against the Buffalo Bills, where he finished with 135 passing yards and two interceptions as the Jets lost 41–10.
+Following a bye week, the Jets played against the Patriots in Week 12, where McCown finished with 276 passing yards, a touchdown, and an interception as the Jets lost 27–13.
+During Week 13 against the Titans, McCown finished with 128 passing yards and an interception as the Jets lost 26–22.
 Darnold returned from his injury and started the remainder of the 2018 season for the Jets.
+McCown played in 4 games, with 3 starts, in 2018 and completed 60 of 110 passes for 539 yards, 1 touchdown and 4 interceptions.

 Philadelphia Eagles

+2019

+On June 17, 2019, McCown announced his retirement from the NFL in a letter to The Players' Tribune.
+That same day, it was also announced that ESPN had hired McCown as an NFL analyst.

-McCown had previously announced his retirement and was subsequently hired by ESPN as an NFL analyst.
-However, on August 17, 2019, McCown signed with the Philadelphia Eagles following injuries to the team's backup quarterbacks, Nate Sudfeld and Cody Kessler.
-In Week 2, against the Atlanta Falcons, McCown briefly came into the game to relieve an injured Carson Wentz for a few plays.
-In Week 14, against the New York Giants, McCown almost entered the game as a wide receiver due to injuries among the Eagles' receiver corps.
-McCown mentored Wentz, and also helped several wide receivers make the transition from the practice squad to the active roster, as the Eagles won four straight games to win the division title and reach the playoffs after a 5–7 start marred by numerous injuries.
+However, on August 17, 2019, McCown signed with the Eagles following injuries to the team's backup quarterbacks, Nate Sudfeld and Cody Kessler.
+In Week 2 against the Falcons, McCown briefly came into the game to relieve an injured Carson Wentz for a few plays.
+In Week 14, against the Giants, McCown almost entered the game as a wide receiver due to injuries among the Eagles' receiver corps.
+McCown mentored Wentz, and several wide receivers on the practice squad, as the Eagles won four straight games to win the division title and reach the playoffs after a 5–7 start marred by numerous injuries.

-In the Wild Card Round of the 2019–20 NFL playoffs, McCown came in for injured Carson Wentz after a helmet-to-helmet collision with the Seattle Seahawks Jadeveon Clowney.
-McCown became the oldest quarterback to make his postseason debut, passing Vince Evans, whose postseason debut was at 35 years and 220 days old.
-McCown completed his first-ever playoff pass at the age of 40, the first player to do so since Sonny Jurgensen in 1974.
-McCown went 18-of-24 for 174 yards for a 94.8 passer rating with no touchdowns nor turnovers, while rushing six times for 23 yards and being sacked 6 times, leading an injury-depleted Eagles offense to three field goals in a 17–9 loss to the visiting Seahawks.
+In the Wild Card Round of the 2019–20 NFL playoffs, McCown entered the game in the first quarter in relief of an injured Wentz, who suffered a helmet-to-helmet collision with the Seahawks' Jadeveon Clowney.
+McCown, who was 40 years old at the time, became the oldest quarterback to make his postseason debut, passing Vince Evans, whose postseason debut was at 35 years old.
+McCown was also the first player since Sonny Jurgensen in 1974 to complete his first-ever playoff pass at the age of 40.
+Overall, McCown completed 18 of 24 passes for 174 yards with no touchdowns nor turnovers and a passer rating of 94.8, while rushing 6 times for 23 yards and being sacked 6 times, leading the Eagles to three field goals in a 17–9 loss to the visiting Seahawks.
 He later revealed during an interview that he tore his hamstring off of the bone in the second quarter, but continued to play.